joel-soicher/http_log_monitor/README.md

 Implementation of an HTTP log monitoring console program.

 note: There's a misinterpretation in the subject for the default file that could be either /tmp/access.log or /var/log/access.log.
-I have choosen /tmp/access.log as default.
+I have chosen /tmp/access.log as default.

 ## Install and run